Contributing

 See e2e/explorer/README.md for full setup and cleanup instructions.

-Chat API harness
+Chat API tests

 Documentation